emmanuel-battesti/swarm-rescue/README.md

 ## Rescue Center

-*Rescue Center* is a orange element in the map where the drones should bring the *Wounded Person*.
+*Rescue Center* is an orange element in the map where the drones should bring the *Wounded Person*.

-A award is given to a drone each time it give a *Wounded Person* to the *Rescue Center*.
+A reward is given to a drone each time it give a *Wounded Person* to the *Rescue Center*.

 ## Special zones